Lift a Sail

 Songfacts®:

-• The resilient lyrics of Lift a Sail's title track reflect the inspiring determination of Yellowcard frontman Ryan Key's wife, Russian snowboarder Alyona Alekhina, who suffered a spinal injury that left her paralyzed from the waist down.
-It also touches on difficulties the band have been through, such as drummer Longineu W. "LP" Parsons III departure in March 2014.
+• The resilient lyrics of the album Lift a Sail's title track reflect the inspiring determination of Yellowcard frontman Ryan Key's wife at the time, Russian snowboarder Alyona Alekhina, who suffered a spinal injury that left her paralyzed from the waist down (the couple have since divorced).
+It also touches on difficulties the band had been through, such as drummer Longineu W. "LP" Parsons III departure in March 2014.
 "It's the one song that really encompasses this whole experience," Key declared to The Daily Telegraph.
 "It's saying, we're ready for anything now."

 • Lead guitarist Ryan Mendez told the music blog Allston Pudding how the band's musical approach changed on the album: "We made the music consciously heavy, we tuned lower.
 I actually really like heavier music, I'm really into metal.
 And some of that found its way into this record.
 As a band as a whole, we're all actually big fans of Coldplay, and we pulled some influence from the atmospheric synth they use on this album as well.
 All of Coldplay's songs sound like they should be played in an arena; they're like these big, anthemic tunes, and we tried to capture the vibe of that.
 And the fact that you noticed that means it worked!"